The Holman Library One Search searches across ALL of our databases, video, and book collections at once.

 Cast a broader search with the One Search to find print and digital books about YA books and themes.

-Literary Criticism is analysis, interpretation, and evaluation of authors and their works of literature.
+Literary Criticism refers to analysis, interpretation, and evaluation of authors and their works of literature.

-Use databases on this page to find a range of perspectives on your literary texts and authors.
+Use databases on this page to find the scholarly conversation on your literary texts, authors, and genre.

 Find professional resources in Books, ERIC, and the Professional Development Collection